threefoldtech/tfgrid-sdk-ts/packages/grid_client/docs/billing.md

 Total network usage = 10GB * 0.06 TFT/hour
                     = 0.6 TFT/hour

-Billing rate in the next hour should be: actual cost of the deployment + Total Netowrk Usage.
+The billing rate in the next hour should be: the actual cost of the deployment + Total Network Usage.
 ```

 > Note: The calculated value will always be an approximation since it's not possible to manually calculate the exact value of data used.